Facts and Figures

 We are here to help

-Autism has life-time consequences with a range of impacts on the health, economic wellbeing, social inclusion and quality of life of autistic individuals, their families and potentially the rest of society.
+Autism has life-time consequences with a range of impacts on the health, economic wellbeing, social inclusion and quality of life of autistic individuals and their families.

 Autism affects people worldwide, irrespective of race, gender, ethnicity or socio-economic status.

 A greater percentage of the population than ever before are now being identified as autistic (latest estimates put the UK figure at 1 in 100, which equates to around 700,000 people, of whom approximately half also have a learning disability).

 This means that autism is a part of daily life for at least 2.8 million people in the UK (National Autistic Society (NAS), 2019).

 According to the NAS (2020), only 16% of autistic adults in the UK are in full-time paid employment, and only 22% are in some kind of paid work, despite the majority wanting work.
 The costs of such under-employment in the autistic adult population include: